 Trudeau makes history, invokes Emergencies Act to deal with trucker protests

-For the first time in Canadian history, the federal government is enacting the Emergencies Act, declaring a public order emergency, to bring the ongoing trucker convoy protests and blockades to an end.
+OTTAWA -- For the first time in Canadian history, the federal government is enacting the Emergencies Act to bring the ongoing trucker convoy protests and blockades to an end.

-In doing so, the federal government is moving forward with a wide-sweeping range of new measures to support the provinces, municipalities, and police forces currently facing continued demonstrations, but are also cracking down on some of the more systemic gaps exposed by the Freedom Convoy protests.

 “With each illegal blockade, local law enforcement agencies have been acting to keep the peace within their jurisdiction.
 Despite their best efforts, it is now clear that there are serious challenges to law enforcement's ability to effectively enforce the law,” Trudeau said Monday.

-- Compelling those capable to render essential services, so in this case ordering tow truck drivers to move vehicles blocking roads; and

-- Financial institutions will be authorized or directed to regulate and prohibit the use of property to fund or support these protests.

-“I want to be very clear, the scope of these measures will be time-limited, geographically-targeted, as well as reasonable and proportionate to the threats they are meant to address.”
+“I want to be very clear, the scope of these measures will be time-limited, geographically-targeted, as well as reasonable and proportionate to the threats they are meant to address.
+The Emergencies Act will be used to strengthen and support law enforcement agencies at all levels across the country.”

 Trudeau made the major announcement on Monday alongside several key ministers including Deputy Prime Minister Chrystia Freeland, Justice Minister and Attorney General David Lametti, Public Safety Minister Marco Mendicino, and Emergency Preparedness Minister Bill Blair.